A complexity theory for non-local quantum computation: Abstract

 \section{Abstract}

 { Non-local quantum computation (NLQC) replaces a local interaction between two systems with a single round of communication and shared entanglement.
 Despite many partial results, it is known that a characterization of entanglement cost in at least certain NLQC tasks would imply significant breakthroughs in complexity theory.
 Here, we avoid these obstructions and take an indirect approach to understanding resource requirements in NLQC, which mimics the approach used by complexity theorists: we study the relative hardness of different NLQC tasks by identifying resource efficient reductions between them.
 Most significantly, we prove that $f$-measure and $f$-route, the two best studied NLQC tasks, are in fact equivalent under $O(1)$ overhead reductions.
 This result simplifies many existing proofs in the literature and extends several new properties to $f$-measure.
 For instance, we obtain sub-exponential upper bounds on $f$-measure for all functions, and efficient protocols for functions in the complexity class $\mathsf{Mod}_k\mathsf{L}$.
-Beyond this, we study a number of other examples of NLQC tasks and their relationships. }
+Beyond this, we study coherently controlled applications of Pauli operators and more general unitaries.
+We find relationships among coherent protocols, and show the coherently controlled NLQCs imply classically controlled protocols, suggesting they are harder NLQC tasks. }